My Experience With Total Knee Replacement Surgery

 Over time, as we age, our joints become less flexible, and we are subject to arthritis and its various discomforts.
 This can damage the joint to the point where it no longer functions well and a replacement would help.

-Indeed, I never saw a doctor when the injury happened--years later, I became eligible for free “medical care” from the county; they are the ones who diagnosed the injury, but then blew me off about treating it!
-Once I aged enough to be eligible for Medicare, I was able to get the repair done--but of course, the problem was of such long-standing that my rehabilitation period will be longer than it otherwise might have been.
+Once I aged enough to be eligible for Medicare, I was able to get the repair done, (in April of 2013), but by that time, the problem was of such long-standing that my rehabilitation period was longer than it otherwise might have been.

 Once your surgery is scheduled, depending upon your health care provider, you may or may not be sent to a class to learn all the things that will happen in the hospital and afterwards at home.
 This includes anesthesia options; what to expect in the hospital environment; physical therapy in-hospital and after; whether or not you have adequate help at home during recovery, and so forth.

-You'll be sent for blood work, possibly and EKG to make sure your heart is able to withstand the anesthetic and the surgery.
+You'll be sent for blood work, and possibly an EKG to make sure your heart is able to withstand the anesthetic and the surgery.

 You will also be strongly encouraged to have any necessary dental work completed prior to your surgery.
 This is because any infection present in your mouth can possibly migrate through the bloodstream and into the surgical site.
 An infection there would be very bad news indeed, and could jeopardize the entire procedure.